JohnStortaJr/leet-quest/README.md

 # leet-quest
-Python implementations of LeetCode problems
+## Python implementations of LeetCode problems

-Solutions are focused on solving the problem rather than code or performance optimization.
-Comments included to provide context on the approach.
+The problems are organized according to the [**NeetCode roadmap**](https://neetcode.io/roadmap).

+Not every NeetCode problem in the roadmap directly corresponds to a LeetCode problem.
+NeetCode's `Duplicate Integer` problem aligns with LeetCode's `Contains Duplicate` problem, though there are slight differences.
+The intention is to use the NeetCode roadmap as the guide to focus on the important problems, but solve the problem within LeetCode.
+Ideally, the solutions will work for both problems.

 Problems prefixed with an `x` are part of the backlog and not yet solved.

+### Methodology
+Solutions are focused on solving the problem and learning the patterns rather than optimizing code or performance.

+I include as many comments within the code as possible to explain my approach and implementation.
+This makes the code wordy, but easier to refer back to and understand.

+### Roadmap
+* Arrays & Hashing
+  * Two Pointers
+    * Binary Search
+    * Sliding Windows
+    * Linked List
+      * Trees
+        * Tries
+        * Heap/Priority Queues
+          * Intervals
+          * Greedy
+          * Advanced Graphs
+        * Backtracking
+          * Graphs
+          * 1-D Dynamic Programming
+            * 2-D Dynamic Programming
+            * Bit Manipulation
+              * Math & Geometry
+  * Stack